Click the question or statement to reveal helpful answers and suggestions.

 Do we still have Neighborhood Clean Up Days?

 Yes.
 ACI provides three neighborhood clean-up days per year.
 Neighborhood clean-up days are available to all residential customers with individual, curbside, garbage service.
-You can look up the dates of your three 2020 neighborhood clean-up days by clicking here.
+Click here to look up the dates of your three neighborhood clean-up days.

 In addition, you can now set out up to two large bulky items (60-200 lbs. each) on each clean-up day.
 We will also salvage materials such as clothing, books, sports equipment and toys for reuse through their partnership with St. Vincent DePaul.

 Large, bulky items set out on your neighborhood clean-up day are collected at no additional charge.
 You can also have bulky items picked up at any time, for a fee, by contacting ACI.
-More information about neighborhood clean-up days and bulky item collection can be found by clicking here.
+Click here for more information about neighborhood clean-up days and bulky item collection.

 I recently replaced my fridge (or my water heater, or my sofa, or my bed, or my…).
 What do I do with the old one?